-Graduate programs include a Master of Arts degree in Journalism to learn skills and/or research, a linked bachelor's-master's degrees, professional and graduate certificates in journalism that help professionals and graduates brush up on skills to keep up with the industry, and a Doctor of Philosophy degree in Information and Media where students study journalism and news, audiences, media technology, media effects or other subjects of their choice related to journalism and media.
+A Master of Arts degree in Journalism helps students who want to learn journalism skills and/or study research.
+Other options include a linked bachelor's-master's degree, and professional and graduate certificates in journalism that help professionals and graduates update their industry skills.
+A Doctor of Philosophy degree in Information and Media focuses on research in journalism and news, audiences, media technology, media effects or other subjects of their choice related to journalism and media.
+They learn how media and society influence each other.